 These M.U. boundaries are approximate only.
 For a more precise definition consult the B.C.
-Recreational Atlas, 4th edition.
+Recreational Atlas, 5th edition.

-- Deer: The bag limit for mule (black-tailed) deer is two, one of which may be antierless but only available under LEH.
-The bag limit for white-tailed deer is one.

-- ▶ Wolf: The bag limit for wolf is 3

-- Bobcat: The bag limit for bobcat is 1.
+- Deer: The bag limit for mule (black-tailed) deer is two (2), one of which may be antlerless but only available under LEH.
+The bag limit for white-tailed deer is one (1). - Wolf: The bag limit for wolf is three (3). - Bobcat: The bag limit for bobcat is one (1).